Nitesh-kumar25/Movie-Recommender-System/README.md

 Use the trained model to get movie recommendations.

 ## Requirements
-Python 3.7+
+Python 3.7+,
-pandas
+pandas,
-scikit-learn
+scikit-learn,
-nltk
+nltk,
-numpy
+numpy,